 Upcoming Star Wars movie release dates

 Rogue Squadron, as you'll read about below, was once expected to come out on December 22, 2023.
-That movie and that date were removed from Disney's calendar of theatrical releases, leaving these two following Star Wars movie dates:
+That movie and that date were removed from Disney's calendar of theatrical releases.

 No specific films are attached to these dates.